pau1a/Transcrypt/PDS.md

 Elevation and depth in Transcrypt define how components stack, interact, and establish hierarchy.
 They communicate priority, focus, and interaction boundaries without theatrics or emotional expression.
 Depth is not visual flair — it is structural geometry, an invariant behavioural contract enforced across Marketing, Essentials, advisor surfaces, verifier mode, and any future inference-assisted contexts.

 Nothing floats arbitrarily.
 Nothing hovers for show.
 Nothing casts decorative shadows.
-Elevation exists **only** to clarify interaction and state, reflecting Transcrypt’s identity as calm, boring, deterministic infrastructure.
+Elevation exists to clarify interaction and state for Essentials while giving Marketing a controlled channel for expressive visual hierarchy.
+Essentials remains calm, boring, deterministic infrastructure; Marketing may create attention and storytelling depth without altering meaning or behaviour.

 ---